pikepdf/pikepdf/docs/topics/interactive_forms.md

 {attr}`pikepdf.Pdf.acroform` property.
 There is also a higher-level interface available in the {mod}`pikepdf.form` module, which provides several abstractions to make usage easier.

+The interactive forms discussed here are **AcroForm** forms -- the standard, widely-supported form technology defined by the PDF specification.
+PDF also defines a second, incompatible form technology called XFA; see {ref}`xfa-forms` below for why pikepdf (and open source PDF tooling generally) does not support it.

 ## Extracting Form Data